ManasaKrishnan26/IBM_Certification-CapstoneProject/README.md

 ## Capstone Project - IBM Data Science

-This repository will be used for the Capstone project of "IBM Data Science".
+This repository consists of the Capstone project of the IBM Data Science Professional Certification.